Avogadro/two.avogadro.cc/_sources/docs/getting-started/saving-files.md.txt

+(getting-started-saving)=

 # Saving Files

 By default, Avogadro saves files to its "native" format [CJSON](https://github.com/OpenChemistry/chemicaljson) (Chemical JSON), which stores as much chemical information as possible and is the recommended format.

 ![Screenshot indicating File => Save and Save As menu items](../../_static/tutorial-save.png)